cs1302uga/cs1302-tutorials/visibility/visibility.rst

 Instead of saying that something has private visibility, we usually just say that it's private.
 In Java, top-level declarations (e.g., classes and interfaces) are not allowed to be private.
-However, any member-level declaration (see :term:`members <member>`), including those that are static, are allowed to be private.
-Private members are considered the least visible;
-they are only visible from lines of code that are written within the same class, and they are not visible from any other location.
+However, any member-level declaration [1]_, including those that are static, are allowed to be private in Java.
+Private members are considered the least visible; they are only visible from lines of code that are written within the same class, and they are not visible from any other location.
 In Java, the ``private`` modifer keyword must be used in a member's declaration for it to be treated as private.
 In UML, the ``-`` symbol is used just before a member's identifier to illustrate that it's private.

+..
+[1] The members of a class are its constructors, methods, variables,
+       and constants; they can be static or non-static (instance) members.

 Example 1
 =========